 For years when Wynonna saw this dark landscape, it meant she was still in a nightmare, not the waking escape.
 It was all so achingly familiar.
 The past few days had been unseasonably warm, so there was no snow anywhere, just dead and dying grass as far as the eye could see.
 She could pick out the driveway, and there was the truck… and then there was the barn.

-Its outline was strangely lit, almost glimmering, and it didn’t look like the moonlight.
+It wasn't how she thought it would be.
 A faint glow leaked from all its seams and streamed across the yard like an anti-shadow.
-That was a light from in there, probably a lantern.
+That was a light, probably a lantern.
 It seemed Wynonna wasn’t the only one having trouble sleeping.

 She tore her gaze away from the dimly illuminated barn and then turned to sit on her floor, staring at the empty bed behind her.
 It wasn’t a grave, but watching it warily in the dark, she saw a very strong resemblance.
 Climbing back into bed alone felt impossible: she might as well start pulling the dirt down around herself.